Renew & Restore Detox Kit

-Crises call for action, and the COVID-19 crisis has triggered global action, much of it motivated by alarm, fear, and the dread of uncertainty.
+Crises call for action and may even trigger global action that is motivated by alarm, fear, and the dread of uncertainty.
 But what about the individual person who feels afraid and uncertain?
 I’d like to propose an answer based on the silent mind.
 I realize that this approach might sound a bit alien and “spiritual” in the wrong way, but building castles in the air or retreating into yourself isn’t what silent mind is about.

 Silent mind is about reconnecting to your source.
 Everyone relies on the top layer of the mind, which is active, constantly thinking and feeling.
 But when these feelings get fixated on anxiety, alarm, dread, and uncertainty, the active mind cannot pull itself out of its own spiral.
 Mental activity becomes useless to heal itself, just as a runaway car cannot apply its own brakes.

 What is needed is a reset.
 The reset isn’t just mental.
 Your thoughts are received by every cell in your body, and in turn, all kinds of processes are affected—the immune response, hormonal cycles, sleep, and overall mind-body balance, or homeostasis.
 If the active mind becomes confused and chaotic, balance is disrupted everywhere.
 What to do?

 Centuries ago, in every culture, a deeper level of mind was discovered, and the usual expression surrounding this level, which is silent, calm, and undisturbed, became religious, as in the Old Testament injunction, “Be still and know that I am God.”
 If we replace God with “your source,” the message comes through to modern ears: Be still and know that I am your source.
 The most direct result of heeding this message would be to meditate, because meditation gives direct access to silent mind.